SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     | redis-config    | maxmemory 2mb                |
     |                 | maxmemory-policy allkeys-lru |

-> **Note:** If the custom values do not display as shown, double-check the 'example-redis-config.yaml' file for accuracy and reapply it with 'kubectl apply -f example-redis-config.yaml'.
+> If the custom values do not display as shown, double-check the 'example-redis-config.yaml' file for accuracy and reapply it with 'kubectl apply -f example-redis-config.yaml'.
 You can also view the full ConfigMap file [here](https://github.com/SteveUseful/ShopifyExampleDevDoc/blob/shopify-style-updates/content/en/examples/pods/config/example-redis-config.yaml).

-## Step 7: Verify redis configuration with `redis-cli`
+### Step 7: Verify redis configuration with `redis-cli`

-To confirm the applied Redis configuration in the Redis Pod, connect to the Redis CLI.
+To verify that the Redis configuration has been correctly applied, connect to the Redis CLI in your Redis Pod.

 1. Access the Redis CLI: